Brian Linighan

 Brian Linighan (born 2 November 1973) is an English former professional footballer who played as a defender.
 He started his career at Sheffield Wednesday, making just one appearance on 11 January 1994 and was sold to Bury in 1998.
 After that, he played for non-league sides Gainsborough Trinity, Worksop Town and Whitby Town.
 He is the younger brother of former Arsenal defender Andy Linighan and former Ipswich Town defender David Linighan, and has a twin brother John.
+Their father, also named Brian Linighan, was himself a professional footballer.